 Here is a strategy:

-- Compare the rates at that location with the airport car rental costs for the same company
+- Compare the rates at that location with the airport car rental costs at the same company.

-- Consider if the difference pays for the cost of cab fare or rideshare expenses, and your inconvenience
+- Consider if the difference you would save pays for the cost of additional transportation and is worth the inconvenience.